-Transfer Extension Credit to Other Degrees or Institutions
+Transfer UCSB Professional and Continuing Education Credit to Other Degrees or Institutions

-If you are seeking a degree from another university, we urge you to verify the acceptability of UCSB Extension credit through consultation with your own college program advisor prior to enrollment at UCSB Extension.
+If you are seeking a degree from another university, we urge you to verify the acceptability of UCSB Professional and Continuing Education (PaCE) credit through consultation with your own college program advisor prior to enrollment at UCSB PaCE.

 If you are a matriculated student or an applicant for admission to the University of California, read the following guidelines: